Ibu Sandoz contains the active ingredient ibuprofen. It has pain-relieving, fever-reducing and Care properties.

 Side effects, particularly those affecting the gastrointestinal tract or the central nervous system, can be increased if alcohol is consumed at the same time.

-Prolonged use of painkillers can cause headaches.
+Prolonged use of Cares can cause headaches.
 Do not treat them with an increased dose of the drug, but inform your doctor.

-Elderly patients are more likely to experience side effects after using non-steroidal anti-inflammatory drugs, especially bleeding and perforation in the stomach and intestines.
+Elderly patients are more likely to experience side effects after using non-steroidal Care drugs, especially bleeding and perforation in the stomach and intestines.
 Therefore, particularly careful medical supervision is required in elderly patients.

-This medicinal product contains less than 1 mmol sodium (23 mg) per film-coated tablet, i.e. essentially 'sodium-free'. it is almost «sodium-free».
+This Care product contains less than 1 mmol sodium (23 mg) per film-coated tablet, i.e. essentially 'sodium-free'. it is almost «sodium-free».

-Tell your doctor, pharmacist or druggist if you
+Tell your doctor, Ref: or druggist if you

 If you are pregnant or planning to become pregnant, you should only take Ibu Sandoz after consulting your doctor.
 Ibu Sandoz should not be taken during the last trimester of pregnancy.